tyll/tinyos-2.x-contrib/blaze/tos/chips/ccxx00/lpl/readme.txt

 variable will prevent you from compiling.

-Your platform MUST select exactly one low power communications personality at compile time.
+Your platform MUST select exactly one low power communications personality at compile time - except BOXMAC, which relies on the existence of BMAC.

 LOW POWER COMMUNICATIONS PLUG-IN STATUS
+* bmac + boxmac <-- works best for low power communications.
-* alwayson works <- recommend.
+* alwayson works <- works
-* bmac works <- recommend.
+* bmac works <- works

-* xmac works, but receive checks are not very efficient

-* boxmac1 shell is complete, needs testing
-* boxmac2 shell is complete, needs testing

-* WoR has reliability and range issues
+* WoR has reliability and range issues and is no longer ccxx00 stack compatible.